Andrei Arlovski: ONE Fighting Championship

 In mid-July 2012, it was announced that Arlovski had signed with the Asia-based promotion ONE Fighting Championship.
-Originally Arlvoski was scheduled to fight Soa Palelei but Soa Palelei was later replaced with Tim Sylvia.
+Originally Arlovski was scheduled to fight Soa Palelei but Soa Palelei was later replaced with Tim Sylvia.
 The promotion quickly announced that Arlovski would face Tim Sylvia in his debut, marking the fourth time the two fighters had faced each other.

 Arlovski and Sylvia faced off at ONE Fighting Championship: Pride of a Nation on 31 August 2012, in Manila.
 The fight between Arlovski and Tim Sylvia ended in a no-contest due to an illegal soccer kick by Arlovski.
 According to ONE FC rules, soccer kicks are legal only if the referee clears the fighter to do so after determining the grounded fighter can still intelligently defend himself.
 Arlovski received no such clearance and the kick was therefore deemed illegal.
 Four days later, One FC eliminated this restriction.
 This rule change, had it been enforced prior to the bout, would have resulted in Arlovski winning by TKO.
 Arlovski had knocked Tim Sylvia down with punches before he landed the illegal kicks that caused the referee to stop the fight.